-- Create a list of three ways you might evacuate several children at one time, including infants, toddlers, and children with access and functional needs. - Record your list on chart paper. - Select a spokesperson and be prepared to present your list in 5 minutes.
+- 1. Create a list of three ways you might evacuate several children at one time, including infants, toddlers, and children with access and functional needs. - Record your list on chart paper. - 3.
+Select a spokesperson and be prepared to present your list in 5 minutes.

-Purpose: This activity will give the participants the opportunity to identify strategies for evacuating children.
+Purpose: This activity will give you the opportunity to identify strategies for evacuating children.